Gain the greatest visibility of airline seat availability with unprecedented granularity.

 Analyze air passenger traffic flows across markets for route planning and forecasting.

 See how OAG is helping global organizations unlock the value of their aviation data.

 View and interrogate OAG’s ever popular Busiest Routes whenever you need as they evolve and change over time.
-Including the Top 10 Busiest Global Routes, Top 10 Domestic Routes and International Routes by region.
+Including the Top 10 Busiest Global Routes, Top 10 Domestic Airline Routes and International Airline Routes by region.
 Data powered by Schedules Analyzer.

 The busiest air routes are defined as those with the largest volume of scheduled airline seats in the current calendar month.
 Data is for flights in both directions on each route and is sourced from OAG Schedules Analyzer in the first week of each month.
 The data reflects the most recent full calendar month for the busiest scheduled domestic and international aviation routes in each category.